-Rare wine collectors from across the globe can be confident in the knowledge that the 2017 wine line-up has been curated by an expert panel of international industry leaders when they raise their paddles on 15 & 16 September.
-This year’s group of eight judges has a truly global footprint and exceptional professional experience, consisted of no less than six Masters of Wine (MW), the highest level of professional knowledge in the industry.
+Rare wine collectors from across the globe can be confident in the knowledge that the 2018 wine line-up has been curated by an expert panel of international industry leaders when they raise their paddles on 8th September.
+This year’s group of eight judges has a truly global footprint and exceptional professional experience, consisting of no less than four Masters of Wine (MW), the highest level of professional knowledge in the industry.

 View Selection Panel

 Cathy van Zyl MW

 A B.Comm graduate from the University of Witwatersrand, Cathy’s first ‘real’ job was writing press releases for banks, units trusts and auditing firms having been hired because her then-boss was adamant she’d “rather teach someone who understands finance to write than teach someone who knows how to write about finance”.